Branding is more than just a pretty logo. It’s about consistently portraying your brand image to build familiarity.

-Below are four of my personal favorite brands who have exceptionally developed their creative brand identities on social media using all of the elements mentioned above.
+Below are four of our favorite brands who have exceptionally developed their creative brand identities on social media using all of the elements mentioned above.

 1. Taco Bell

-If you watched my awesome rap music video, the name “Coco Taco” and Taco Bell sweater might give away my obsession with T Bell, so of course this brand is number one on the list.
-My love for Taco Bell doesn’t just come from those delicious nacho grillers that I notoriously stuff my face with at 2 a.m. on the weekends.
-Being the social media marketing nerd that I am, Taco Bell has won my heart through the brand identity they have created for themselves.
+If you watched our awesome rap music video, the name “Coco Taco” and Taco Bell sweater might give away our obsession with T Bell, so of course this brand is number one on the list.
+Our love for Taco Bell doesn’t just come from those delicious nacho grillers we obsess over.
+Being the social media marketing nerds we are, Taco Bell has won our collective heart through the brand identity they have created for themselves.

 Taco Bell continuously does an incredible job of creating content that’s fun and engaging.